Fox's Chase Carey says no plan to resurrect BSkyB bid

 “I don’t think it ever makes sense for us to say long term, that we are not going to do X, Y or Z ... but certainly I can say clearly we have no plans, there are no initiatives under way (to buy BSkyB).”

-He said his sole focus was to enable BSkyB to fulfill its potential to grow the combined Sky businesses.
+He said his sole focus was to enable BSkyB to fulfil its potential to grow the combined Sky businesses.

 Carey also told an audience of TV executives in London that the company had “moved on” from its bid to buy Time Warner.